AndroidPillars/Node.js/README.md

 ## Getting started with Node.Js

 - For Code Editor we will use Visual Studio Code.
-- Install -> Visual Studio Code using https://code.visualstudio.com/
+- Install Visual Studio Code by using https://code.visualstudio.com/
 - Create Folder in required drive.
 - Open that Folder through Visual Studio Code.
 - Create a file app.js